 Plants in light positions that are correctly watered will need little encouragement to flower.
 If your lipstick plant is reluctant to flourish try applying a water-soluble or liquid fertilizer that is high in potassium.
 Dilute the feed to half its strength and apply once every two weeks.

 Pleasingly easy to care for, the lipstick plant is a fascinatingly distinctive houseplant.

 Pleasingly easy to care for, the lipstick plant is a great way to add color and interest to your home.
-For something a little different, try growing the plants in hanging baskets or as part of an indoor living wall.
+For something a little different, try growing lipstick plants in hanging baskets or as part of an indoor living wall.
 This allows their rich green vines to cascade down your walls, filling the space with living drama.